 This is a MUST ATTEND camp for any player interested in playing at any of these schools.
 Each participate will be coached and seen by every coach on staff - guaranteed.
-You will not find this level of exposure and instruction at any camp or tournament.
+This level of exposure and instruction can only be found with Lacrosse Masters.

 This Prospect Camp is open to ANY and ALL players in the 2019, 2020, 2021 and 2022 graduation years.

 Taylor Mendoza joined the Amherst College men's lacrosse coaching staff in September of 2015 and begins his first year as the team's recruiting coordinator in 2016-17.

 Mendoza joins the Amherst lacrosse program after previously serving as an assistant coach at Skidmore College in Saratoga Springs, N.Y. under the direction of head coach Patrick Hart (a former assistant at Amherst) since 2013.
 While at Skidmore, Mendoza served as the lone full time assistant coach and was in charge of instructing the offensive, faceoff, extra-man, and midfield units.
 He also oversaw film breakdown, scouting reports, player development, travel logistics, and organizing of prospect events.